Ivang316/svelt-todo-list/README.md

 # Todo app

-Tiny minimalistic app made to demonstrate how laconic Svelte is comparing to other major frontend frameworks.
-And the ohter reason is to learn more by trying out new things.
+Tiny minimalistic app made to show how concise Svelte is comparing to other major frontend frameworks.
+And the other reason is to learn more by trying out new things.